solana-labs/solana/docs/src/inflation/terminology.md

 ### Inflation Schedule
 A deterministic description of token issuance over time.
-The Solana Foundation is proposing a dis-inflationary *Inflation Schedule*.
+The Safecoin Foundation is proposing a dis-inflationary *Inflation Schedule*.
 I.e. Inflation starts at its highest value, the rate reduces over time until stabilizing at a predetermined long-term inflation rate (see discussion below).
 This schedule is completely and uniquely parameterized by three numbers:

 - **Initial Inflation Rate [%]**: The starting *Inflation Rate* for when inflation is first enabled.
 Token issuance rate can only decrease from this point.
 - **Dis-inflation Rate [%]**: The rate at which the *Inflation Rate* is reduced.